yawut/ProgrammingOnTheU/tutorial/Chapter 2.md

 GX2 is the Wii U's fancy graphics API.
 I'm not particularly fluent in it at the time of writing but I hear it's similar to OpenGL.
 OSScreen will do for this tutorial, however, so we won't really be looking at it.

 ### vpad.rpl
-The VPAD library has all the functions you need to communicate with the Gamepad (aka DRC) and other controllers connected to the Wii U.
+The VPAD library has all the functions you need to communicate with the Gamepad (aka DRC).

+### sndcore2.rpl / snd_core.rpl
+These two libraries are responsible for sound (along with their friend libraries, `snd_user.rpl` and `snduser2.rpl`) and provide the functions you'll need to make all the strangled noises you want!

+This is just a quick course on the most essential libraries, you can find a more complete list (along with specific function documentation) [here](#todo).

+***Chapter 2: Over and out!***
+In Chapter 3, we'll have a look at how this all comes together in a HBL-compatible Hello World!
+Take a look [here](/tutorial/Chapter%203.md).